Australia dismisses Pakistan in final session to win series | Sports-Games

 - Pakistan

-Pakistan failed Friday to hold out in the last session of the third and final cricket test which Australia won by 115 runs to clinch the series 1-0.
+Pakistan failed to hold out in the last session of the third and final cricket test as Australia recorded an emphatic 115-run win Friday to clinch the series 1-0.

+The hosts were dismissed for 235 in their second innings on a worn-out wicket an hour after tea as Australia enjoyed a successful end to its first test series in Pakistan since 1998.
+Australia claimed the Benaud-Qadir Trophy, named after leg-spin greats from the two countries — Richie Benaud and Abdul Qadir.
+Australia captain Pat Cummins clean bowled No. 11 Naseem Shah to secure victory on the fifth day.

 The first test ended in a tame draw at Rawalpindi where the pitch was rated as below average by the ICC.
 Babar's brilliant 196 in more than 10 hours denied Australia a win at Karachi where Pakistan played out 171.4 overs in more than five sessions and forced an epic draw.